4.2 Epidemiological surveillance

 Zero reporting

-If there were no cases seen over the course of the week, that information should be transmitted.
-This is known as "zero reporting".
-Failing to report is equivalent to missing data, and does not mean there were no cases.
+If there were no cases seen over the course of the week, this information should be transmitted.
+This is known as “zero reporting”.
+Failing to report is equivalent to missing data and does not mean there were no cases.

 Data transmission

-Use the fastest means of communication available to transmit data (telephone, SMS, MMS,email, radio, etc.).
+Use the fastest means of communication available to transmit data (telephone, SMS, MMS, email, radio, etc.).
+If necessary, equipment can be provided to facilitate transmission.

-Every visit to a health care facility in an affected region (supervision of treatment activities, supply or vaccination) is an opportunity to collect, verify and transmit data.
+Every visit to a health care facility in an affected region (supervision of treatment activities, supply or vaccination) is an opportunity to supervise and facilitate data collection and transmission.

 Data compilation